You pushed your website live and started driving traffic to key landing pages.

 E-commerce: Tuft & Needle

-Brand & Page Description
+Brand & Landing Pages

 First arriving in 2012, Tuft & Needle is part of a group of direct-to-consumer mattress companies offering a quality product and an alternative to the traditional mattress product and purchase process.
 This particular page was reached following a Google search for "Tuft & Needle mattresses", is a product category page within the broader T&N website and is focused on educating visitors about the three different mattresses offered.